-Cool cake completely in pan on a wire rack.
+Cool the cake completely in the pan on a wire rack.

 Run a knife around the sides of the pan.
 Invert the cake onto a flat plate or cutting board.
 Place another plate or cutting board on the bottom of the cake and invert again.